Stephan Negru: Style of play

 An aggressive defender, who describes his defending style as "old-school", Negru lists John Terry as a player he models his game on.
 He is noted for his heading and tackling abilities, and is described as a physical player.
+Swindon manager Ian Holloway described him as a "combative centre-back who is also very comfortable on the ball".

 Personal life

 Regarding his Moldovan heritage, his surname Negru literally means "black" in the Romanian language.
-This became a center of discussion when, on 24 September, IShowSpeed called Negru via FaceTime during a livestream.
+This became a center of discussion when, on 24 September 2023, IShowSpeed called Negru via Instagram during a livestream.
 The two engaged in a comical conversation regarding FIFA cards and his surname, to which Negru clarified the pronunciation of his name and his background.
 The call concluded with the two playfully barking at each other, IShowSpeed's well-known signature.
 During the call, however, Negru's number was accidentally leaked to the audience.